dzois-ar/Django_CRUD_App/README.md

     if you donot have git in your computer, install it before and clone it again.

-Step 3: Install dependencies
+Step 3: Install requirements
 -------------------------------------------------------------
      pip install -r requirements.txt
                 or
      pip install django pillow requests six

 Step 4: Apply the migration if any